• Skip to content

 Obsessive compulsive disorder (OCD) is a type of anxiety disorder.

 People with OCD have thoughts that they don’t want but can’t get out of their heads.
-They behave in repetitive and compulsive ways to deal with these thoughts.
-For example, they might wash their hands over and over again, or arrange or count objects in patterns, as a way of cancelling out bad thoughts with good thoughts.
+They might behave in repetitive and compulsive ways to deal with these thoughts.
+For example, they might wash their hands over and over again, or they might arrange or count objects in patterns.

 Some people experience obsessive thoughts about flaws in their appearance that other people can’t see.
-This type of obsessive thinking is called body dysmorphia.
+This type of obsessive thinking is called body dysmorphic disorder.

 How common is OCD in autistic children?